Geta/configs/README.md

 # Configs

-Package containing my base webpack config, and configs for all tools I use.
+Package containing a base webpack config wrapper, and configurations for various tools we use.

 ## Installation